val314159/christophergs.github.io/_posts/2016-09-29-xss-overview.md

 Let's begin with an analogy:

-An assassin wishes to poison people in a restaurant (I've been watching __Game of Thrones__, sorry).
-The assassin secretly puts poison in the restaurant's wine, and then a waiter unknowingly serves the poisoned wine to the victim.
-The victim drinks the wine during the course of their meal and then suffers.
+An assassin wishes to poison people in a restaurant (I've been watching _Game of Thrones_, sorry).
+The assassin secretly puts poison in the restaurant's wine, and then a waiter unknowingly serves the poisoned wine to the victim(s).
+The victim(s) drinks the wine during the course of their meal and then suffers.

 In the context of the web, the attacker "injects" the malicious code into the web application server, fully expecting that the server will then unknowingly serve the malicious code to a visitor of the site.
 To continue the analogy, the victim drinking the wine is the website visitor's browser executing the Javascript of the webpage.
-Where the analogy breaks down is that a restaurant can only have a limited number of visitors, whereas a website can serve millions of browser clients.
+Where the analogy breaks down is that a restaurant can only have a limited number of visitors, whereas a website can serve millions.

-Clearly the above is an over-simplification, but hopefully it highlights that an XSS attack requires a series of steps in order to work.
+Clearly, the analogy is a bit a of a stretch, but hopefully it highlights that an XSS attack requires a series of steps in order to work.
 Now let's get into some more detail...

 ## Understanding XSS